jfrancemone/Social-Graph-Influence-on-User-Sentiment/README.md

 ### **Project Overview**

-This project simulates the dynamics of **Social Balance Theory** to predict how users form affinity for new nodes (people/content) in a network.
+This project simulates the dynamics of **Social Balance Theory** to predict how users develop attitudes towards new nodes (people/content) in a network.
 Across three experimental studies, I modeled triadic closure, which is the principle that drives social recommendation engines (e.g., friend of a friend).

-By manipulating the valence of network connections (Positive vs. Negative edges), I identified the conditions under which **Algorithmic Suggestions** succeed (Assimilation) or backfire (Contrast), validating the predictive framework used in optimizing social graphs.
+By manipulating the valence of network connections (Positive vs. Negative), I identified the conditions under which **Algorithmic Suggestions** succeed (Assimilation) or backfire (Contrast), validating the predictive framework used in optimizing social graphs.

 > **📄 Publication:**
 > Francemone, C. J., & Grizzard, M. (2025).
 Evidence of balance theory as a predictive framework for character interdependence. *Journal of Communication.*